 Do all mortgage companies provide you with an approved list of Forest of Dean conveyancing solicitors?
 How do you know who is on the Leeds Building Society conveyancing panel?

-Forest of Dean conveyancing firms themselves provide us confirmation that they are on the Nationwide conveyancing panel as opposed to being supplied with a list from Nationwide directly.
+Forest of Dean conveyancing firms themselves provide us confirmation that they are on the Leeds Building Society conveyancing panel as opposed to being supplied with a list from Leeds Building Society directly.

 My wife and I are purchasing a property in Forest of Dean.
 It might be a silly question but how we can trust a lawyer?
 On completion day we will need to send funds into their account.
 What is the protection we have from them run away with our money?